Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     end
 end)

--- Function to equip and continuously use the "Punch" tool local function autoPunch()
+-- Function to handle the Auto Punch functionality local function AutoPunch()
+    spawn(function()
         while AutoPunchToggle do
             local player = game.Players.LocalPlayer
-        local character = player.Character or player.CharacterAdded:Wait()

-        -- Look for the "Punch" tool in the player's Backpack if not punchTool then
-            punchTool = player.Backpack:FindFirstChild("Punch")
+            local punchTool = player.Backpack:FindFirstChild("Punch") or player.Character:FindFirstChild("Punch")
-        end

             if punchTool then
-            -- Equip the "Punch" tool if it is found if not character:FindFirstChild("Punch") then
+                -- Equip the Punch tool if it's found player.Character.Humanoid:EquipTool(punchTool)

-                punchTool.Parent = character
+                -- Use the Punch tool by activating it punchTool:Activate()
             end

-            -- Use the Punch tool (This might depend on how the tool's functionality works in the game) if character:FindFirstChild("Punch") then
-                local punch = character:FindFirstChild("Punch")

-                -- Simulate using the Punch tool
-                -- Check if the Punch tool has an Activate() function and use it if punch and punch:FindFirstChild("Activate") then
-                    punch:Activate()
+            wait(0.1) -- Adjust frequency of tool activation to your needs end
+    end)
 end

-                -- Alternatively, you may need to simulate a specific action, such as clicking or performing an action manually:
-                -- For example:
-                -- game:GetService("ReplicatedStorage"):WaitForChild("PunchEvent"):FireServer()

-            end
-        end

-        wait(0.1) -- Adjust the frequency of the loop to your needs end end

 -- Kill Tab